 How To Improvise Singing

 As with lyrics, how to improvise singing is quite an open book, so to speak!
 Singers often ‘scat’ melodies over chords and instrumental patterns to try and improvise and come up with melodies.
-Songwriting is so intrinsically linked to improvisation, that it is basically the basis of most creations.
+Songwriting is so intrinsically linked to improvisation, that it is the basis of most creations.
 Everything is improvisation until it becomes a solid song or a hit.
-Jordan Scanella really believes in this fact: “improvising is just a more spontaneous, sped-up, real-time version of the same process”.
+Jordan Scanella believes in this fact: “improvising is just a more spontaneous, sped-up, real-time version of the same process”.

-In the live music performance space, singers often improvise on the spot by scatting, throwing in oohs and aahs or even yodelling!
+In the live music performance space, singers often improvise on the spot by scatting, throwing in oohs and aahs or even yodeling!
 Freddie Mercury would famously dedicate a section of Queen’s shows to improvised singing, getting the crowd to sing back to him whatever he made up on the spot.
 This is a really fun live process and technique to use, which has since been used by the likes of Green Day.

-When it comes to improvising singing, it really is experimentation and trusting in one’s voice.
-Singers could try improvising over instrumental sections or adding things into their favourite song, especially in sections where there are no vocals.
+When it comes to improvising singing, it is experimentation and trusting in one’s voice.
+Singers could try improvising over instrumental sections or adding things to their favourite song, especially in sections where there are no vocals.
 There really is no wrong or right way of how to improvise singing, it’s all about trying things out and seeing what works.